hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_sql_database.html.markdown

 * `key_vault_password` - (Optional) A `key_vault_password` block as defined below.
 Use this argument to store SQL Server password in an existing Key Vault.
 It needs an existing Key Vault Data Factory Linked Service.

-* `credential` - (Optional) A `credential` block as defined below.
+* `credential_name` - (Optional) The name of a User-assigned Managed Identity.
 Use this argument to authenticate against the linked resource using a User-assigned Managed Identity.

 ---